Cocido madrileño

-It is a dish normally eaten in winter, in the cold months of the year.
+Cocido madrileño ([koˈθiðo maðɾiˈleɲo]; "Madrilenian stew") is a traditional chickpea-based stew associated with the Madrid region.
+It is most popular during the winter.
+Long-cooking cocidos are thought to be derived from Sephardic adafina recipes.

 History

 The origins of the dish are uncertain, but most sources agree that probably it was created during the Middle Ages as an evolution of the Sephardic Jewish dish adafina.
 Long-cooking dishes were indispensable for Jews as they allowed hearty meals during Shabbat.
 These first versions were kosher, using eggs and without pork.
-Within time, adafina was soon popular elsewhere.

-The growth of anti-Semitism and the Inquisition during the 15th and 16th centuries modified the dish substantially, as the fear of being denounced as Jewish forced Christians and Marranos (converted Jews) alike to prove themselves as Christians by incorporating pork into their meals.
+Societal discrimination against conversos in early Modern Iberia and the subsequent fear of being denounced as a crypto-Jew favoured the incorporation of pork into meals.
 Soon lard, bacon, chorizo (pork sausage) and morcilla (blood sausage) were added to the dish.

 From these origins, the recipe allowed few modifications and was soon established as a staple of Madrid cuisine.
 During the growth of the city in the 19th and 20th centuries, its low cost and heartiness made it a popular order in small restaurants and the taverns catering to manual workers.
 After the Civil War, the austerity period, followed by the introduction of more convenient meals, reduced the public popularity of the dish.